ezclap-tv/mu-lang/tour.md

 ### Type System

 - static: types are checked at compile-time
-- structural: types are related using their properties, not identities
+- nominal: types are related using identity
 - strict: no null reference errors
 - strong: all type conversions are explicit